r2dt-bio/R2DT/Readme.md

 ## Method overview

 1. Generate a library of **covariance models** using [CRW bpseq files](http://www.rna.icmb.utexas.edu/DAT/3C/Structure/index.php) and [Infernal](http://eddylab.org/infernal/).
-For best results, remove pseudoknots from CRW secondary structures using [RemovePseudoknots](https://rna.urmc.rochester.edu/Text/RemovePseudoknots.html) from the RNAStructure package.
+For best results, use _pseudoknot-free_ CRW bpseq files or remove pseudoknots using [RemovePseudoknots](https://rna.urmc.rochester.edu/Text/RemovePseudoknots.html) from the RNAStructure package.
 1. **Select the best matching covariance model** for each input sequence using [Ribotyper](https://github.com/nawrockie/ribotyper-v1)
 1. **Fold** input sequence into a secondary structure compatible with the template